 - Be pursuing a bachelor's or master's degree program in the Department of Education.

-- Master's Degree students must possess a bachelor's degree and teaching credentials.
+- Master's Degree students must possess a bachelor's degree and teaching credentials or certification.

 - Teach LSUS students are not eligible.